 That is why the SM-4 uses both sample dilution and gold trap amalgamation to completely eliminate interference.

-The SM-4 is eqipped with an automatic calibrator (IAS HovaCAL for ionic HG or Mercury Instruments MC-3000 for Hg°).
+The SM-4 can be equipped with an automatic calibrator (IAS HovaCAL for ionic Hg or Mercury Instruments MC-3000 for Hg°).
 It can perform an automatomatic baseline check as well as automatic calibration at predefined time intervals.

 To meet the latest demands for quality assurance QAL3 (European Regulation EN 14181) can be performed automatically by using the integrated HovaCAL calibrator.

 The Mercury Stack Monitor SM-4 compact is a special version of the Mercury Stack Monitor SM-4.
 Compared to the standard version it has a smaller footprint and features the VM-3000 Vapor Monitor as analyzer instead of the Mercury Ultratracer UT-3000.